 OXIDANT | ENGINE : Artist Feature

-For each Issue Julia will be choosing one of her paintings based on the poetry in that issue.
+For each issue Suzanne will be choosing one of her artworks for the cover based on a poem from that issue.

 Issue 11: Chantilly, Archival Inkjet Print, 20"x30", 2011 - Based on Tommy D'Addario's "Some Substitutions in Grand Rapids, Michigan"

 "Some Substitutions in Grand Rapids, Michigan" brought up a ton of amazing visuals and feelings, but the specific lines that grabbed me was: I have my sandwich and I am alive.
 These are and aren't my dead.
 I remembered a girl I had taken a photo of holding a sandwich between her fingers, observing the scene around her while standing tall in a sea full of mostly seated strangers.
 The phrases: full of names, nobody I've ever heard of, I can't recognize the names, and so far from home related to themes in this photograph as well.
 Reading this piece engaged my senses, intuition, and this photograph popped into my awareness immediately.